Nonmetric Multidimensional Scaling with Stable Solution from Random Starts, Axis Scaling and Species Scores

 NMDS is often misunderstood and wrong claims of its properties are common on the Web and even in publications.
 It is often claimed that the NMDS configuration is non-metric which means that you cannot fit environmental variables or species onto that space.
 This is a false statement.
 In fact, the result configuration of NMDS is metric, and it can be used like any other ordination result.
 In NMDS the rank orders of Euclidean distances among points in ordination have a non-metric monotone relationship to any observed dissimilarities.
 The transfer function from observed dissimilarities to ordination distances is non-metric (Kruskal 1964a, 1964b), but the ordination result configuration is metric and observed dissimilarities can be of any kind (metric or non-metric).

-The ordination configuration is usually rotated to principal
+The ordination configuration is usually rotated to principal axes

-components in metaMDS
+in metaMDS

 .
-The rotation is performed after
+The rotation is performed after finding the

-the ordination distances, and these do not change in
+the NMDS solution are the ordination distances, and these do not

-uniform scaling or centring of configuration of points.
-You can also
+not change in uniform scaling or centring of configuration of

-rotate the NMDS solution to external environmental variables with
+points.
+You can also rotate the NMDS solution to external

-.
-This rotation will also only change the
+rotation will also only change the orientation of axes, but will

-orientation of axes, but will not change the configuration of points
+not change the configuration of points or distances between points

-or distances between points in ordination space.
+in ordination space.

 Function stressplot